What is genital herpes?

 - Feeling scared to have sex.

 A counselor or support groups for people with herpes may be helpful.
-For more information, see the Other Places to Get Help section of this topic.

 People with impaired immune systems may be more likely to: